mandyxuu/motorkhana/README.md

 The route supports both HTTP Method GET and POST.
 GET fetches driver and course details for the page, while POST handles form submissions for updating run details.
 It retrieves data from the database, checks for matching driver's ID, course ID, and run attempt in the database.
 If a match is found and the run was not completed (seconds is null), administrators can update run details, including run time, cones, and WD.
 Data validation, including checking the range of run times (20-500) and cones(0-25), and errors due to invalid data are handled using if-else and try-except constructs.
 If there's no match for the driver's ID, course ID, and run number, or if the run is already completed, a message warns against duplicate entries, ensuring administrators input correct data.

 The same method is applied to the adddriver route, with some distinctions.
 Only junior driver's date of birth and age are visible.
 To enforce this, age selection for other drivers is disabled by setting the minimum year (1998) and maximum year (2011).
 Additionally, for drivers aged falls outside the range of 12 to 16, inputting the caregiver ID is blocked.
 This ensures that caregiver information is entered only when necessary, further streamlining the data entry process.

+To enhance clarity and streamline data management, I've chosen to combine the car model and drive type for the MX-5, which comes in both Rear-Wheel Drive (RWD) and Front-Wheel Drive (FWD) variants.
+This decision is intended to provide a clearer and more informative identifier for each variant within the web application.

 ## Database questions:
 **What SQL statement creates the car table and defines its three fields/columns?
 (Copy and paste the relevant lines of SQL.)**